manpaco/imagect/docs/imagemagick6-msys2.md

     identify example.jpg

-You should get this output message:
+You should get something like this:

     example.jpg JPEG 2400x1600 2400x1600+0+0 8-bit sRGB 200286B 0.00u 0:00.001